-You are a business owner and you know your bookkeeping basics’ key financial metrics… Do you?
+are a business owner and you know your bookkeeping basics key financial

 your hands full trying to run and build a great business.
 You have people in